 Who Can Serve as a Principal Investigator

 Principal investigators (PI) must be qualified to do the work proposed and should be experts in the subject matter referenced in the pre-proposal/proposal.
 Typically this would include full-time faculty at academic institutions, post-doctoral employees, and principals or senior personnel at non-academic institutions.
 Graduate students are not eligible to be principal investigators.
-However, graduate students are encouraged to consider applying to EREF’s scholarship program (see the EREF website for details).
+However, graduate students are encouraged to consider applying to EREF’s scholarship program.

 Multiple Pre-Proposal Submissions